 The courses listed below are part of the A.A.S. degree.
-While completing requirements for A.A.S. degree, a student can earn the advanced certificate.
-To be awarded the advanced certificate, the student should contact the Enrollment Services Graduation Office.
+While completing requirements for A.A.S. degree, a student can earn the certificate.
+To be awarded the certificate, the student should To be awarded the certificate, the student should complete a graduation application.